Echinoderm: Diversity

-Further information: Dibrachicystis

 Anatomy and physiology

 Echinoderms evolved from animals with bilateral symmetry.
 Although adult echinoderms possess pentaradial symmetry, their larvae are ciliated, free-swimming organisms with bilateral symmetry.
 Later, during metamorphosis, the left side of the body grows at the expense of the right side, which is eventually absorbed.
 The left side then grows in a pentaradially symmetric fashion, in which the body is arranged in five parts around a central axis.
-Within the Asterozoa, there can be a few exceptions from the rule.
+Within the Asterozoa, there are a few exceptions from the rule.
 Most starfish in the genus Leptasterias have six arms, although five-armed individuals can occur.
-The Brisingida too contain some six-armed species.
-Amongst the brittle stars, six-armed species such as Ophiothela danae, Ophiactis savignyi, and Ophionotus hexactis exists, and Ophiacantha vivipara often has more than six.
+The Brisingida also contain some six-armed species.
+Amongst the brittle stars, six-armed species such as Ophiothela danae, Ophiactis savignyi, and Ophionotus hexactis exist, and Ophiacantha vivipara often has more than six.

 Echinoderms have secondary radial symmetry in portions of their body at some stage of life, most likely an adaptation to a sessile or slow-moving existence.
 Many crinoids and some seastars are symmetrical in multiples of the basic five; starfish such as Labidiaster annulatus possess up to fifty arms, while the sea-lily Comaster schlegelii has two hundred.

+Genetic studies have shown that genes directing anterior-most development are expressed along ambulacra in the center of starfish rays, with the next-most-anterior genes expressed in the surrounding fringe of tube feet.
+Genes related to the beginning of the trunk are expressed at the ray margins, but trunk genes are only expressed in interior tissue rather than on the body surface.
+This means that a starfish body can more-or-less be considered to consist only of a head.